-- SE Harold Street Station, an additional station in southeast Portland between the Bybee and Holgate Stations. - Washington and Monroe Station options in downtown Milwaukie, in addition to the station at SE Harrison Street that was identified in the 2003 LPA. - Options for elevated or at-grade crossings of the Oregon Pacific Railway (OPR) Line east of the Willamette River and across SE McLoughlin Boulevard south of downtown Milwaukie. - Expansion of the Ruby Junction Operating and Maintenance Facility.
+- SE Harold Street Station, an additional station in southeast Portland between the Bybee and Holgate Stations. - Washington and Monroe Station options in downtown Milwaukie, in addition to the station at SE Harrison Street that was identified in the 2003 LPA. - Bridge access options that would accommodate buses and streetcars. - Options for elevated or at-grade crossings of the Oregon Pacific Railway (OPR) Line east of the Willamette River and across SE McLoughlin Boulevard south of downtown Milwaukie. - Expansion of the Ruby Junction Operating and Maintenance Facility.